Accounting Information Systems

 Textbook requirements may vary from one teaching period to the next.

 Accounting Information Systems provides students with the skills to effectively use software to produce information critical to the success of a business.
 Specifically, students will gain experience using an accounting software package to generate financial statements, extend students' skill with spreadsheets so students can build models to meet the needs of managers and use databases to successfully manage large volumes of data.
 The interactions between technology and accounting systems are exemplified and analysed, with particular focus on internal control systems and on the impact of cloud computing.

-Written Assignment: 2,500 words; 15%; LOs 1-6 Online Quiz 1: 1,500 words; 15%; LOs 1, 4-6 Online Quiz 2: 500 words; 5%; LOs 1, 5-6 Final Examination: 60%; LOs 1-6.
-Students must obtain at least 50% in pass the Exam and 50% overall in all assessment tasks to pass the unit.
-UNE manages supervised exams associated with your UNE subjects.
+Online Quiz 1: 1500 words.
+Relates to Learning Outcomes 1, 4, 5, 6 Online Quiz 2: 500 words.
+Relates to Learning Outcomes 1, 5, 6 Online Quiz 3: 500 words.
+Relates to Learning Outcomes 2, 5, 6 Written Assignment: 2500 words.
+Relates to Learning Outcomes 1, 2, 3, 4, 5, 6 Final Examination: 2 hrs 15 mins.
+Students must obtain at least 50% in pass the Exam and 50% overall in all assessment tasks to pass the subject.
+Relates to Learning Outcomes 1, 2, 3, 4, 5, 6 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.